CalebBarnes/go-htmx/README.md

 - `npm run dev`

 1. Starts the go web server using `air` for auto reload when the go code changes
-2. Watching and bundling all of the css files in `styles` folder into one minified css file (including tailwind classes)
+2. Watching and bundling all of the css files in `styles` folder into one minified css file using `postcss` (including tailwind classes)
 3. Starts `browser-sync` at localhost:3000 for hot reloading during dev